-As it turns out, “content” is much more than just a Millennial marketer’s buzzword.
+“Content” is much more than just a Millennial marketer’s buzzword.
 In fact, it’s arguably the best long-term marketing strategy around.
 Content marketing is an increasingly popular tactic for small and large businesses alike.
 However, it’s particularly well suited to small businesses because it doesn’t require a huge financial investment to achieve great results.

 Digital advertising, for example, is very expensive and can require a lot of technical knowledge.
 Content isn’t and doesn’t.
 To succeed in this game, you simply need to know what your ideal customers’ challenges and goals are, then consistently address them in an informative, engaging way.

-A content marketing strategy is much less about the “hard sell” and much more about “adding value” by providing helpful information that solves your ideal customers’ problems.
+A content marketing strategy is much less about the hard sell and much more about adding value by providing helpful information that solves your ideal customer’s problems.

 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.Content Marketing Institute

 What content marketing isn’t: an excuse to brag about your amazing brand, products or services.
 There’s a time and a place for the sell, but this definitely ain’t it.
-This is your golden opportunity to “woo” and win over your ideal customers by talking about things they truly care about.
+This is your golden opportunity to woo and win over your ideal customers by talking about things they truly care about.

 You’re probably thinking, “Content, schmontent … ain’t nobody got time for that!” but unfortunately (or, fortunately, as you’ll soon see), traditional marketing is becoming less and less effective.

-Traditional marketing is also very broad-sweeping and often lacks the personalization and targeting that can be achieved by writing for your brand’s specific buyer personas (semi-fictional representations of your ideal customers).
+Traditional marketing is also broad-sweeping and often lacks the personalization and targeting that can be achieved by writing for your brand’s specific buyer personas (semi-fictional representations of your ideal customers).
 Let’s face it – people like to feel special, and if you write with the intention of helping them, specifically, then your message is much more likely to resonate and drive action.

 Consumers also have access to more than just mainstream media nowadays.
 They expect brands to educate and inspire them through engaging, timely and relevant content at multiple touch points along their complex buyer journeys.

 If you commit to consistently providing value, your customers will become brand advocates – consuming and sharing your message with friends, family and the rest of the internet world.

 You can become a trusted and well-respected leader in your space by consistently educating people with thought-provoking guides, trends, best practices, innovative tools, and industry tips.

-That article you wrote two years ago will keep driving traffic and delivering leads for your business for many moons after it was first written.
-This means your efforts are not short-lived and temporary, like many other forms of marketing activity.
+That article you wrote two years ago can keep driving traffic and delivering leads for your business for many moons after it was first written.
+This means your efforts are not short-lived and temporary as they are in other forms of marketing activity.

 Revel as your brand starts to get shared and talked about in endless pockets of the internet.

 These teams are your best sources of #inspo for creating powerful blog posts.
 Ask them about commonly asked questions and turn these into articles.
-This will not only deliver value for your customers but also reduce the number of queries your sales and customers service teams receive.
+Doing this will not only deliver value for your customers but also reduce the number of queries your sales and customer service teams receive.

 …and the list goes on!
 But we’ll leave it there for now.

-All you need now is some planning and direction – a strategy.
+All you need to do now is add some planning and direction – a strategy.
 That’s what part two of this series is here to help you do.
-Once you harness content marketing, you’ll be able to showcase your small business’ personality, establish your USP (unique selling proposition), build relationships and get more bang for your marketing buck.
+Once you harness content marketing, you’ll be able to showcase your small business’s personality, establish your USP (unique selling proposition), build relationships, and get more bang for your marketing buck.